In this “Rethinking Giftedness” video the filmmakers make a claim that gifted programs cause fixed mindsets.

-There are great gifted programs, and there are poor gifted programs.
+There are great gifted programs and there are terrible gifted programs.
 Some have cluster groups, some use magnet schools, and some are built around pull-out or push-in programs.
-Some kids see a gifted specialist once or twice a week, others have the same teacher all year.
+Some kids see a gifted specialist once or twice a week while others have the same teacher all year.
 Some schools have teachers who travel from school to school serving kids, others bus kids to a special school once a week.

 Did they make a good-faith effort to understand the field of gifted education before setting out to make this video?
 Did they seek out top-notch gifted programs to observe?
 Did they talk to great teachers about what they’re doing with regards to mindsets?
 Did they attend a gifted education conference and go to sessions about giftedness and mindsets (there are lots of them!)?
 Did they interview parents whose kids were in great gifted programs?
 Did they reach out to state and national associations to make sure they weren’t making uneducated errors in their argument?

 Was there any effort to understand the field of gifted education before putting together this video?

 Lost in their entire argument are the tens of thousands of students who need something more than a general classroom can reasonably offer them.
 Recent research found that 8 to 10% of fourth graders were reading at an eighth-grade level!
 How can a single teacher possibly reach their struggling, on-level, and advanced students plus meet the needs of a kid ready for work four years ahead!?